josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 - consent boundaries are exceeded silently
 - special category inference is inherited by downstream systems

-Even if the original R&D use was lawful or internal, **reuse without renewed legal basis is not**.
+Even if the original R&D use was lawful or internal,
+**reuse without renewed legal basis is not**.

 R&D artefact leakage often bypasses consent review entirely because the artefact is treated as “technical,” not as data processing.

 ---

-## Why “it was just a prototype” is not a defence
+## 🚫 Why “It Was Just a Prototype” Is Not a Defence

 Once an artefact influences: